We value diversity in our faculty, trainees, staff and the patients we serve.

 Diversity and Inclusion in the Department of Medicine and at UMMC and Our Medical System

-The Department of Medicine has designated Drs.
-Andrea Levine and James Mendoza as Champions of Diversity, Equity and Inclusion to oversee change, expansion, accountability, and transparency in our Department.
+Our Department of Medicine faculty, Drs.
+Andrea Levine and James Mendoza, are our Champions of Diversity, Equity and Inclusion to oversee change, expansion, accountability, and transparency in our Department.
 They plan core lectures in DEI and bias reduction for residents, fellows and faculty.

-University of Maryland Medical Center’s Diversity and Inclusion Council offers support in creating an environment that is fair, equitable, healthy and inclusive to our patients, our workforce and the community.
-We offer resources, readings, webinars and meetings and send out a monthly email with Diversity Observances that represent our diverse workforce.
+University of Maryland Medical System's Equity, Diversity and Inclusion policies and programs offers support in creating an environment that is fair, equitable, healthy and inclusive to our patients, our workforce and the community.
+UMMS offer resources, readings, webinars and meetings and send out a monthly email with Diversity Observances that represent our diverse workforce.

 IM Residency on Social